 • weight loss

-From this list, it’s only alopecia areata that causes hair loss in clumps.
+From this list, only alopecia areata causes hair loss in clumps.
 The others can cause diffuse shedding and thinning.

 But rejoice!
-Fortunately, treatments are available for your hair woes like:
+Treatments are available for your hair woes.
+You might be able to try:

 • laying off the blow-drying, straightening, and dyeing